-4. Relevance - the degree to which the statistical product meets user need in both coverage and content
+Relevance - the degree to which the statistical product meets user need in both coverage and content

-Data in the bulletin covers 100% of staff in the NICS, including both Non-Industrial and Industrial staff.
+Data in the report covers 100% of staff in the NICS, including both Non-Industrial and Industrial staff.
 This includes a small number of staff (c.
-1,300) in the Northern Ireland Prison Service (NIPS) who are classified as civil servants (these are mostly staff with teaching rather than custodial duties) but whose data are not recorded on HR Connect (see Section 2 above).
+1,400) in the Northern Ireland Prison Service (NIPS) who are classified as civil servants but whose data are not recorded on HR Connect (see Section 2 above).
 Other staff, for example staff on career break or secondment to other organisations, are excluded as per customer requirements.

-The bulletin reports on median salary, excluding allowances and overtime (in line with ONS practice) and presents breakdowns of salary by grade, community background, disability status, gender, and age.
+Pay in the NICS reports on median salary, excluding allowances and overtime (in line with ONS practice) and presents breakdowns of salary by grade, community background, disability status, gender, and age.
 It also presents some comparative data with other GB Departments and with the public and private sectors generally.
 It also highlights the percentage increase experienced across each grade level compared with the previous year.

-The content of the bulletin is viewed positively by users.
-In February 2021, HRCS carried out a user survey of all its statistical products which has provided valuable feedback on the pay statistics publication.
+The content of the report is viewed positively by users.
+In February 2021, WSA carried out a user survey of all its statistical products which has provided valuable feedback on the pay statistics publication.
 User views on the paybill publication were overwhelmingly positive, the vast majority of respondents (82%) being either satisfied or very satisfied with the publication overall.

-The majority of respondents (73%) were very satisfied or satisfied with the content and presentation of the data in the bulletin, and most respondents (91%) were very satisfied or satisfied with the commentary and format of the bulletin.
-The majority of respondents (82%) were also either very satisfied or satisfied with the overall data quality and timeliness of the bulletin.
+The majority of respondents (73%) were very satisfied or satisfied with the content and presentation of the data in the report, and most respondents (91%) were very satisfied or satisfied with the commentary and format of the report.
+The majority of respondents (82%) were also either very satisfied or satisfied with the overall data quality and timeliness of the report.